AryehMischel/WebXRLayersDemo/README.md

 # WebXR Layers Demo

 This project demonstrates the use of the WebXR Layer API in an interactive Three.js scene.
 The demo showcases how to render high-quality stereo images using compressed GPU textures, targeting Meta hardware but with potential for cross-device compatibility using the Basis Universal intermediate file format.
+If interested in seeing how this developed here is my main [repo for experimenting with XR Layers](https://github.com/AryehMischel/WebXRLayers-Playground)

 ## Features